 If your business was hit by an outage, you’d still be able to access applications such as email, SQL and business productivity software.
 There are built-in security protocols and data encryption here, too, so you don’t have to worry about information getting into the wrong hands.

-As the name suggests, Carbonite Server Backup will let you recover files and entire systems with the click of a button.
+As the name suggests, Carbonite (opens in new tab) will let you recover files and entire systems with the click of a button.
 The great thing about this solution is that it’s so flexible.
 You have the option to backup anything from a file to a whole business application, either locally or to the cloud – or indeed both.
 Carbonite can protect system state, OS, applications, files and settings in one pass.

 There’s also the ability to restore to existing or new hardware, without the need to install additional software.
 Using the system, you can create custom backup policies taking into account group, role and device.
 All this is stored within a central hub, which is handy if you want a more streamlined recovery operation.